-“Our natural instinct as children is to question everything: authority, tradition, the status quo,” Z Fellows Founder Cory Levy, a dropout himself, said during his speech.
+“Our natural instinct as children is to question everything: authority, tradition, the status quo,” Z Fellows Founder Cory Levy, a dropout himself, said.
 “But somehow, when it comes to college, we stop questioning it.
 This is a room full of exceptions.”

-Around the country, the importance of college is indeed being questioned.
-But perhaps nowhere more than in San Francisco, where many tech companies simply don’t care about whether or not you have a college degree.
-Meanwhile, college graduates struggle to field job offers; bosses say those who do make it into the office — remote or otherwise — are often unprofessional; and AI is getting better at tasks usually reserved for white-collar workers.
+Around the country, the importance of college is being questioned.
+But perhaps nowhere more than in San Francisco, where many tech companies simply don’t care if you have a college degree.
+Meanwhile, college graduates struggle to field job offers; bosses say those who do make it into the office — remote or otherwise — are often unprofessional; and AI is getting better at tasks previously reserved for white-collar workers.

-Haz Hubble, one of the “graduates,” dropped out sooner than most, quitting high school as a freshman and eschewing college entirely.
+Haz Hubble, one of the Z Fellows “graduates,” dropped out sooner than most, quitting high school as a freshman.

 “Honestly, fuck school,” the 26-year-old founder of Pally said.
 “If you’re smart and high-agency, you don’t need to go to school.”

-Yet the attendees know that society’s default remains to go to college, especially if you come from wealth and did well academically.
+Yet the attendees know that society’s default remains college, especially if you come from wealth and have been successful academically.
 Thus, the common sentiment throughout the event was an ironic one: dropping out is hard.

 “It’s really lonely, very isolating,” said Ali Debow, who co-organized the event and founded a photo-sharing app called Swsh.
 “A lot of people have lost relationships with their family and their friends during this time, and I just want to say, I see you and I hear you.”